DYS Project Resources

 JDN is a training and support project to aide juvenile defense lawyers in Massachusetts who represent children in delinquency and youthful offender cases.
 JDN is an initiative of the Youth Advocacy Project.

-Juvenile Justice Center of Suffolk University Law School
+Juvenile Defenders Clinic of Suffolk University Law School

 The clinic serves the Boston Juvenile Court, South Boston and West Roxbury, using law students to represent juveniles charged with crimes.
 Staff attorneys and clinical supervisors help in the defense of clients.